 Avoid Taxis at Baggage Claim

+Never, ever, ever, ever get into a car with someone offering you a taxi inside the airport.
+I honestly don’t know how these guys are still in business or who gets into these unmarked, unregulated “taxis.”
 Since they’re not real cabs, there’s nothing stopping them from charging you triple the normal price for a ride or just outright robbing you.
-Don’t ever get into an unregulated taxi, especially not one with an aggressive solicitous driver.
+Don’t ever get into an unregulated taxi, especially not one with an aggressive driver.

-Always confirm the name of the driver, and make and model of the car before setting foot into a vehicle, and never follow someone to the parking lot.
+Always confirm the name of the driver, make and model of the car, and license plate number before getting into a vehicle.
+Never follow someone to the parking lot.
 Taxis and rideshare drivers typically have to operate at marked, regulated taxi stands and pick-up areas.

 Make Sure the Meter is Running